abdulqadir90965/Project1_Predictive_Maintenance_Engine/README.md

    Rolling means over short and medium windows

 All transformations are grouped by Sensor_ID to prevent cross-machine leakage

+3. Failure Labeling

+* Since real maintenance logs were not available, a proxy failure label was created:

+* A machine is flagged as at-risk if vibration or temperature exceeds the 90th percentile

+⚠️ Note: In production, failure labels should be derived from actual maintenance and breakdown records.

+4. Train–Test Split Strategy

+* Uses a time-based split (80% past data for training, 20% future data for testing)

+* Prevents data leakage

+* Accurately simulates real-world deployment conditions